Continued from Part 1

 My other two scripts are similar.
 Ribbit! garnered 4 peer views of the cover page, 0 pro views and one download by the paid reader.
 My Zombie Parents: 5 peer views, 0 pro views and one download by the paid reader.
+Who has looked at my cover page?
+Other writers.
 Who has read my script?
 In each case, the paid reader.

 Full Disclosure: Although I have a kinda handshake deal with an agent at a recognizable agency, I did not list that on the questionnaire.
 These scripts have made it to later rounds of the Austin and Page competitions, one got to the interview stage for a fellowship.
 I also didn’t list any of these things on the questionnaire.
 I didn’t figure any of it was that impressive, or that someone would say, like “OMG, Quarter Finals of Page, I’ve gotta read that one!”
 But we can acknowledge the possibility that maybe knowing that “someone else liked it,” or that I can list an agent might have subconsciously influenced the reader and raised the evaluation up a notch?
 Doubtful, but possible, so I’m noting it.